Winning Workplace Giving Strategies For Nonprofits

 ,

-According to corporate philanthropy studies, businesses provide over $21 billion to nonprofits each year—and the number continues to grow.
-Much of that funding comes from a smaller subcategory of corporate philanthropy known as workplace giving strategies.
+According to corporate philanthropy studies, businesses provide over $29 billion to nonprofits each year—and the number continues to grow.
+Much of that funding comes from a smaller subcategory of corporate philanthropy known as workplace giving strategies, in which a company’s employees play an active role in giving.

 Top 10 Workplace Giving Campaign Types to Know